 It’s only lately that I’ve been hearing the term “In-ear Headphones”.
-It’s like “earphones” or “earbuds” got a bad rap, and now the industry wants the let you know that those in-ear models it pushes are indeed a style of headphone.
-I think it’s more likely that Google got them to reconsider how people search for them online.
-Names aside, the typical in-ear headphone inserts into the ear canal, or sits just outside, and provides sound in a very portable format.
+It’s like “earphones” or “earbuds” got a bad rap.
+Now the industry wants to let you know that those in-ear models it pushes are indeed a style of headphone.
+It’s more likely that Google got them to reconsider how people search for them online.
+Names aside, the typical in-ear headphone inserts into the ear canal.
+Sometimes, it sits just outside.
+Both styles provide sound in a very portable format.
 So let’s start there.

 In-ear headphones, or earphones, are, first and foremost, extremely portable.
-Because the drivers are so small and the enclosures not very large, they can be coiled up and stored in a case that’s often the size of an ambitious wet-nap…or right in your pocket.
-I don’t care how compact a pair of on-ear headphones claims to be, it’s not going to match the true portability of a good set of in-ears.
+Because the drivers are so small and the enclosures not very large, they can be coiled up and stored in a case.
+Often, these cases come in the size of an ambitious wet-nap.
+You can put them right in your pocket.
+I don’t care how compact a pair of on-ear headphones claim to be, it’s not going to match the true portability of a good set of in-ears.
 For frequent travelers, the advantage of these earphones is obvious.

-On-ear headphones (also called “Supra-aural” headphones) are popular because they can be made using lightweight materials and present a nice portable alternative to more bulky over-ear models.
-They also give you that more natural “open” sound and tend to allow more of the environment in since they don’t completely close off the surroundings like (closed) over-ear models.
+On-ear headphones (also called “Supra-aural” headphones) are popular because they can be made using lightweight materials.
+They present a nice portable alternative to bulkier over-ear models.
+They also give you that more natural “open” sound.
+This tends to let more of the environment in since they don’t completely close off the surroundings like (closed) over-ear models.
 They are also a bit more portable than full over-ear headphones and offer some comfort advantages as well.

 If you want more portable headphones but don’t like in-ear models, then a nice, compact on-ear headphone is for you.
-You can also couple this with the fact that most on-ear models will deliver better bass and aren’t subject to being properly inserted in order to get the expected sound.
-Still, even folded, a pair of on-ear headphones is going to take up considerable space compared to in-ear headphones and while they can work for portability, their strengths lie elsewhere.
+You can also couple this with the fact that most on-ear models will deliver better bass.
+You don’t need to “properly insert them” in order to get the expected sound.
+Still, even folded, a pair of on-ear headphones is going to take up considerable space compared to in-ear headphones.
+While they can work for portability, their strengths lie elsewhere.

 I often associate noise rejection with travel and portability—largely because I appreciate noise rejection the most on airplanes.
 With that said, I have found that on-ear models run the board in terms of noise rejection.
-Certainly there are models with active noise cancellation.
-These will typically cost more (particularly if they sound good) and you’ll need to power them with a battery (typically a AAA cell).
-For those on-ear models with no active noise rejection, they can be tailored to produce natural isolation through a closed back design, or they can welcome the environment for those who prefer to have a more open phone and who aren’t planning on using them in the middle of a warehouse full of machinery.
+Certainly, there are models with active noise cancellation.
+These will typically cost more (particularly if they sound good) and you’ll need to power them with a battery (typically a AAA cell or rechargeable via USB).
+For on-ear models with no active noise rejection, they can be tailored to produce natural isolation through a closed-back design.
+They can welcome the environment for those who prefer to have a more open phone and who aren’t planning on using them in the middle of a warehouse full of machinery.

 Comfort is a huge win for on-ear models.
 They don’t tend to “sweat” as much as over-ear phones, so they can be worn for extended periods of time.
 Still, if you have issues with anything being on your ear for long, you may want to really make sure you have a comfortable pair.
-Soft leather, or soft synthetic materials do best for on-ear models in my opinion, and cheaper headphones in this category tend to cause minor ear fatigue over time.
+Soft leather or soft synthetic materials do best for on-ear models in my opinion.
+Cheaper headphones in this category tend to cause minor ear fatigue over time.
 Since on-ear phones tend to weigh less than their over-ear counterparts, the headbands tend to be more comfortable as well, applying less direct pressure to the sensitive top of your head.

 The quality sound potential of on-ear headphones is limited only by the skill and design of the manufacturer and headphone.
 These headphones have infinite sound potential and can range from basic, inexpensive models to more sophisticated audiophile headphones that boast full-range frequency response and hi-fidelity sound.
 Scratch-that, EVERYONE claims hi-fi sound, but with these phones, some models will actually deliver.

-The last type of headphone in the in-ear vs over-ear is, of course, the over-ear headphones (sometimes lovingly called “Circumaural” headphones by guys in lab coats wearing propeller hats).
+The last type of headphone in the in-ear vs over-ear is, of course, the over-ear headphones.
+Sometimes, we lovingly call these “Circumaural” headphones—at least guys in lab coats wearing propeller hats do.
 Over-ear headphones are popular because they can provide a comfortable fit, with advanced features like noise cancellation and hi-fidelity sound.
-Not all manufacturers who make over-ear headphones product premium models, but there’s not much reason to make an over-ear product if you’re not serious about your headphones.
+Not all manufacturers who make over-ear headphones produce premium models, but there’s not much reason to make an over-ear product if you’re not serious about your headphones.
 With over-ear headphones, there’s a lot to like and a lot to watch out for.

 These are not highly-portable headphones.
 That’s not to say that you can’t take them on a plane (I actually have a pair I take with me when I fly), but they won’t be as compact as a pair of over-ear phones or in-ears.
 Over-ear headphones are what sound engineers use and what you’ll find in many sound design rooms in Hollywood.
 They do a great job at providing natural isolation and you hear exactly what you need to, and very little else.